The Ole Miss Women’s Basketball team had a tough match against the No. 15 Oklahoma Sooners on Feb. 6 in Oxford, losing 66-56.

 Second half

 Thienou got the Rebels going to start the second half, scoring four points and tying the game up at 33 minutes in.
-Ole Miss and the Sooners would continue to go back and forth with the Rebels holding a one point lead.
+Ole Miss and the Sooners would continue to go back and forth with the Rebels holding a one-point lead.

-The third quarter ended with Ole Miss being up by two on the 15th ranked team in the country.
+The third quarter ended with Ole Miss being up by two on the 15th-ranked team in the country.
 Thienou, Jacobs and Scott took over, with all three being in double digits heading into the fourth quarter.
-The Rebels’ lead was due in large part to their free throw shooting.
+The Rebels’ lead was due in large part to their free-throw shooting.

 The Rebels needed to make a last ditch effort to pull off the win.
 The Sooners hit a big three to push the lead to four with a minute-and-a-half left, putting Ole Miss in panic mode.
-Ultimately, the Rebels never mounted a comeback effort and went down by nine points.
+Ultimately, the Rebels never mounted a comeback effort and went down by 10 points.

 Who’s next